snphillips/nycha-outage-scraper/README.md

 - Clone this repo then navigate into the project folder

-- You will need the following python packages installed: requests, bs4, datetime, pytz, csv, pathlib & pandas.
-To do that, in your terminal run:

-`pip install -r requirements.txt`

 - To build the virtual environment run:

 `python3 -m venv nycha-outages-scraper2`